datacarpentry/shell-genomics/slides.md

 * * * *
 **Short Exercises**

-1. Print out the contents of the `~/edamame-data/shell/MiSeq/stability.files` file.
+1. Print out the contents of the `~/shell-genomics/data/MiSeq/stability.files` file.
 What does this file contain?

-2. Without changing directories, (you should still be in `edamame-data`), use one short command to print the contents of all of the files in the `/home/username/edamame-data/shell/MiSeq` directory.
+2. Without changing directories, (you should still be in `shell-genomics`), use one short command to print the contents of all of the files in the `/home/username/shell-genomics/data/MiSeq` directory.

 * * * *

+---

 Make sure we're in the right place for the next set of the lessons.
 We want to be in the `shell` directory.
 Check if you're there with `pwd` and if not navigate there.
 One way to do that would be

-    cd ~/edamame-data/shell/MiSeq
+    cd ~/shell-genomics/data/MiSeq

 `cat` is a terrific program, but when the file is really big, it can be annoying to use.
 The program, `less`, is useful for this